FH-Silva/FH-Silva/README.md

 # Hi there, I'm Fabio Henrique 👋

-- 🎓 Programming student and passionate about technology
+- 🎓 IT student and passionate about technology

 - 💻 Currently improving my programming skills.
 However, my eyes are on the back end, with Java and C#, where I intend to focus my future efforts.